 Staff should be trained to recognise an asthma attack and know how to respond.
-This covered in the school training PPT.
-For more information on training, contact the school nursing team.
+For more information on training, contact your school nursing team.
 It is good practice to clearly display the procedure to be followed on posters in the staff room and office as a reminder.
 See Appendix 9.81 and 9.8.2 for sample posters and Appendix 9.6 for example emergency kit.

-If a child has an asthma attack in school, a member of staff will remain with them throughout and administer their inhaler in accordance with the emergency protocol (other pupils should not be left to supervise a child / young person having an asthma attack).
+If a child has an asthma attack in school a member of staff will remain with them throughout and administer their inhaler in accordance with the emergency (other students should not be left to supervise a child / young person having an asthma attack).

-No pupil should ever be sent to get their inhaler in this situation; the inhaler must be brought to the pupil.
-Emergency services and parents should be contacted.
-Post attack the school nurse will be informed who will ensure that others in primary and community care are aware, so that a post attack review can be triggered.
+No student should ever be sent to get their inhaler in this situation; the inhaler must be brought to the student.
+Emergency services and parents will be informed.
+Post attack the school nurse will be informed who will ensure that others in primary and community care are informed so that a post attack review can be triggered.
+A member of staff will accompany the student to hospital until their parent/guardian arrives.